 Hunter XT Arrows

 The Hunter XT Arrows have a straightness tolerance of +/- .003 of an inch, and that's pretty darn good.
-It's not as good as Carbon Express—they're usually know to have the straightest arrows—but that's pretty darn good, and in my humble opinion, once you get to a straightness tolerance of +/- .006 (which most hunting arrows are), there's really not THAT much difference.
-That degree of straightness still puts you in the upper echelon of bow hunters throughout history.
+It's not as good as Carbon Express—they're usually known to have the straightest arrows—but that's still pretty darn straight, and in my humble opinion, once you get to a straightness tolerance of +/- .006 (which most hunting arrows are), there's really not THAT much difference between models.

-These are durable arrows that can last a very, very long time.
-The vanes on these arrows is a little tougher than on some other models, and that's a fantastic feature, as vanes usually the first thing to go when you use the same arrow over and over again.
+I've found these to be durable arrows, and I've had some that have lasted a long time.
+The vanes on these arrows are a little tougher than on some other models, and that's a fantastic feature, as vanes usually the first thing to go when you use the same arrow over and over again.